Eligibility: Facts and Myths

 Facts and Myths

 Now that we've covered the basics, let's look at some of the common misperceptions about retirement eligibility.
 Read each of the following statements and decide whether it is a fact or myth.1.
-Employees who want to retire early may take a reduced benefit at age 50 if they have 20 years of service or at any age if they have completed 25 years of service.

 2. If you add your age plus your service and it adds up to 80, you can retire even if you are younger than age 55.